CP1401/Practicals/prac_10/README.md

 As always, the point is to apply what you have learned in terms of "best practice" and use the most appropriate code constructs to solve the problem.

-We want a coffee ordering program with a menu, a fixed list of valid coffees to check user orders against, and instructions for making the selected coffee.
+We want a coffee ordering program with a [menu](https://github.com/CP1404/Starter/wiki/Programming-Patterns#menus), a fixed list of valid coffees to check user orders against, and instructions for making the selected coffee.
 Of course, we want to be able to drink our coffee (virtually), and because some people can't decide, we'd like to be able to choose randomly from the menu.

-In the functions lecture, Barista Lindsay showed you how to make coffee using 4 'functions'.
+In the functions lecture, Barista Lindsay showed you how to make coffee using different 'functions'.
 This program will use those... so make sure you've watched that video.

 ### Sample Output